-Due to the nature of our service provision of substance abuse and counseling, a rigorous evaluation is not feasible or cost effective.
+Due to the nature of the DCFS service provision of substance abuse and counseling, a rigorous evaluation is not feasible or cost effective.
 There are hundreds of providers, small sample sizes, and no feasibly logistical way to create control or comparison groups with the population DCFS serves.
 However, mental health treatment modalities have a plethora of research and evidence behind them.
-Therefore, Arkansas is requesting a waiver for those services listed in our prevention plan that are already documented as well-supported on the Federal Clearinghouse or have enough evidence that Arkansas is confident they will be listed as well-supported once they are reviewed and qualify for transitional payments.
+Therefore, Arkansas is requesting a waiver for those services listed in the IV-E Prevention Program Five-Year Plan that are already documented as well-supported on the Federal Clearinghouse or have enough evidence that Arkansas is confident they will be listed as well-supported once they are reviewed and qualify for transitional payments.34

-See Table 6 for which services will be formally evaluated, which we are requesting waivers for, and when evaluation will start.
+See Table 6 for which services will be formally evaluated, for which DCFS is requesting waivers, and when evaluation will start.
 Information in Table 5 assumes waiver approval for transitional payments until rated on the Title IV-E Prevention Services Clearinghouse and assumes implementation of service occurs on schedule.
 Adjustments will be made accordingly.